-The success of our business is heavily dependent upon market factors such as growth of the point-of-care testing market and our ability to compete effectively within the highly competitive in vitro diagnostics market.
+The success of our business is heavily dependent upon market factors such as growth of the point of use testing market and our ability to compete effectively within the highly competitive in vitro diagnostics market.

-Our business success relies on the growth of both the existing and emerging point-of-care testing market.
+Our business success relies on the growth of both the existing and emerging point of use testing market.
 We cannot be sure that this market will grow as we anticipate.
 Such growth will require continued support and demand from payers, patients and healthcare professionals and the endorsement by professional bodies that influence the practice of medicine.
-Research and clinical data may not sufficiently support point-of-care testing, nor may the health economic benefits sufficiently support point-of-care testing as an alternative to current practice.
+Research and clinical data may not sufficiently support point of use testing, nor may the economic benefits sufficiently support point of use testing as an alternative to current practice.
 Even if the data is compelling, significant resources may be required to educate users and change in practice may be slower and more costly than we anticipate.
-If point-of-care testing fails to be adopted at the rate we expect, the sector may remain unattractive to the size of partner we seek to attract and as a consequence, we may need to change our business model.
+If point of use testing fails to be adopted at the rate we expect, the sector may remain unattractive to the size of partner we seek to attract and as a consequence, we may need to change our business model.
 This may require us to incur more cost and/or our anticipated growth will be adversely affected and our results will suffer.

-We may face intense competition in development, marketing and selling point-of-care tests.
+We may face intense competition in development, marketing and selling point of use tests.

-The market for in vitro diagnostics is intensely competitive, price sensitive and subject to rapid change.
+The market for in vitro diagnostics and point of use testing in food and drink and agriculture is intensely competitive, price sensitive and subject to rapid change.
 We and our customers and partners may be unable to accurately anticipate changes in the markets and the direction of technological innovation and the demands of end users, competitors may develop improved technologies and the market place may conclude that our products are obsolete.
 Our larger competitors enjoy several competitive advantages including significantly greater financial resources, greater brand recognition, greater expertise in conducting clinical trials, obtaining regulatory clearances and managing manufacturing operations, and greater experience in product sales and marketing.
 Early-stage companies may also prove to be significant competitors.

 Competition will be faced from existing products as well as products in development.
-Point-of-care tests are likely to experience significant and continuing competition from traditional pathology laboratory based testing as well as other point-of-care tests.
+Point of use tests are likely to experience significant and continuing competition from traditional pathology laboratory based testing as well as other point of use tests.
 Our and our customers' and partners' commercial opportunity will be reduced or eliminated if competitors develop and commercialize safer, more effective, more convenient, or cheaper products, or reach the market sooner than we do.
 Any such developments adversely affecting the market for products developed by us may force us and our partners to reduce production or discontinue manufacturing which would cause our operating results to suffer.
 There can be no assurances given with respect to our or any partner's ability to compete effectively in the competitive markets in which we operate.